Click0910/level-task/README.md

 `GET http://localhost:5000/status/{ticket_id}`

-This endpoint return the status of the task.
+This endpoint return the status of the task, like PENDING, COMPLETED, FAILED.

-Note: for better client experience it can be setup a jupiter notebook to make requests periodically adn automate the workflow.
-But this could be done latter.
+**_Note_**: _For this demo you need to make requests manually to the endpoints using your preferred tool.
+In order to automate a bit more the workflow, it can be implemented a jupyter notebook where is automated all the requests for a better client experience. for example make peridically requests to `/status` to check the satus of the task. the notebook can be also deployed in an isolated container._

 ----------------------------------